canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/easy/q7/QuestionText.md

 - Methods:
-    - A `toString` method that returns the songs in the playlist in format of String with `Playlist:` on the first line and each songs information using `toString` in a separate line.
+    - A `toString` method that returns the songs in the playlist in format of String with `Playlist:` on the first line with each song then printing on a separate line using the `Song` class's `toString` method.
-    - An `expandPlaylist` method that doubles the size of playlist while keeping all the songs already in there (adding null objects).
+    - An `expandPlaylist` method that doubles the size of **songs** by adding new null objects while maintaining all the existing songs.
-    - An `addToPlaylist` method that takes a `Song` object and add it after the last song of **songs** attribute.
-If the **songs** attribute is full expand it using `expandPlaylist` method and then add the song after the last song.
+    - An `addToPlaylist` method that takes a `Song` object and adds it after the last song of the **songs** attribute.
+If the **songs** attribute is full expand it using `expandPlaylist` method and then add the song.
+Use the **numItems** attribute to keep track of where to place a `Song` object in the array.
-    -
+    - All of these methods should be visible from other classes.

 ### Test class

 - Main method:
-    - In the main method create 5 `Song` add them to a `Playlist` object and then print the songs in the playlist using `toString` method.
+    - In the main method create 5 `Song` objects and add them to a `Playlist` object in numeric order according to their variable names.
+Then print the songs in the playlist using the `toString` method.